 Python is a mature programming language which has established a reputation for stability.
 In order to maintain this reputation, the developers would like to know of any deficiencies you find in Python.

-All other bug reports should be submitted via the Python Bug Tracker (http://bugs.python.org/).
+Bug reports for Python itself should be submitted via the Python Bug Tracker (http://bugs.python.org/).
 The bug tracker offers a Web form which allows pertinent information to be entered and submitted to the developers.

 The first step in filing a report is to determine whether the problem has already been reported.
 The advantage in doing so, aside from saving the developers time, is that you learn what has been done to fix it; it may be that the problem has already been fixed for the next release, or additional information is needed (in which case you are welcome to provide it if you can!).
 To do this, search the bug database using the search box on the top of the page.

-If the problem you're reporting is not already in the bug tracker, go back to the Python Bug Tracker.
-If you don't already have a tracker account, select the "Register" link in the sidebar and undergo the registration procedure.
-Otherwise, if you're not logged in, enter your credentials and select "Login".
+If the problem you're reporting is not already in the bug tracker, go back to the Python Bug Tracker and log in.
+If you don't already have a tracker account, select the "Register" link or, if you use OpenID, one of the OpenID provider logos in the sidebar.
 It is not possible to submit a bug report anonymously.

 Being now logged in, you can submit a bug.
 Select the "Create New" link in the sidebar to open the bug reporting form.